For Parents

 When you first learned your child had a bleeding disorder, you had your own shock and sadness to overcome.
 Perhaps then you began wondering how to tell other people.
 Whom you tell and when you tell them is your own decision.
 Most of the time, telling others about a bleeding disorder is more helpful than hurtful.
 Educating others is the best defense against misunderstanding and fear.

 Be sure to tell the school staff, scout leaders, and any other adults responsible for your child about the bleeding disorder.
 Most people know very little about bleeding disorders and will be glad to get the facts.
-Also, you will want to make a plan of action in case your child starts bleeding.
+Also, you will want to provide a plan of action in case your child has a bleeding event.
 You might find it helpful to make a checklist of facts to include when you talk to adults about the bleeding disorder.

 Discipline